A-kly/School-Vault/Cmput361/Lecture 03 -.md

 ## Computing answers with bit vector operators
 - each row is a term doc incidence matrix
 - bitwise operators on each vector

+==Notes are not yet avaliable online, watched and listened without taking notes==